Emotional Hijacking: When Your Illogical Brain Takes Control

 Cheating and infidelity are the most dangerous triggers of losing control of emotions in relationships as most people can’t stand the heartbreak and emotional burden that comes with it.

-Employee emotional hijacking has a negative impact on relationships, productivity, workplace harmony, and efficiency.
+Employee emotional hijacking hurts relationships, productivity, workplace harmony, and efficiency.
 It also lowers motivation and achievement.

-It is simple to lose faith in one’s own abilities or in those of one’s coworkers.
-Focus is weakened, procrastination starts to take hold, and avoidance behavior starts to feel normal.
+It is simple to lose faith in one’s abilities or those of one’s coworkers.
+Focus is weakened, procrastination starts to take hold, and avoidance behaviour starts to feel normal.

-It is possible for emotions to surface that actually have no place in a work atmosphere.
+Emotions can surface that have no place in a work atmosphere.

 You feel exhausted, your frustration levels reach their pinnacle, and you experience extreme annoyance, anger, sadness, or fear.